 How did we get there: because we found the train rides so exhausting and a bit on the traumatic side, we paid a hefty 9,000R and hired out a private car to drive us 3 hours to the beach town of Tangalle.

 Where did we stay: Mars Hotel.
 This is a fantastic hotel overlooking the beach which we loved.
 We wouldn’t hesitate to stay here again and the breakfast is amazing!
 Book your stay at Mars Hotel here >

 Quick Summary: There’s a good mix of Sri Lankan culture and holiday vibes in the quieter Tangalle.
 One of the best beaches we saw in Sri Lanka was Silent Beach.
 It had the clearest water, barely any tourists (a rarity for the time of the year we visited) and it was stunning.

-What we wish we had done: We would have stayed in Mediketiya as it’s where the tourist area was but there wasn’t a lot of vibe going on.
-I am glad we went to Tangalle purely to find Silent Beach.
+What we wish we had done: We would have also stayed in Mediketiya as it’s where the tourist area was but there wasn’t a lot of vibe going on.
+I am glad we went to Tangalle and put it on our Sri Lanka itinerary purely to find Silent Beach.